npmcdn-to-unpkg-bot/Cql_Editor/README.md

 - Allows you to run CQL commands against a pre-existing CQL Engine from the comfort of your own browser

+– Runs against the [CQL execution service](https://github.com/c-schuler/Cql_Engine/tree/master/Src/java/cql-execution-service) (feel free to point to the execution service in your own project)

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.10.

 ## Development server